hungcq/knowledge-repo/it/microservices-patterns/terms.md

 # Terms
-- Pattern: reusable solution to a problem that occur in a particular context
-- Microservice pattern language: collection of interrelated software architecture and design patterns for microservices
-- Monolithic architecture: archi style that structures a system (implementation *view*) as a single executable or deployable component
-- Microservice architecture: archi style that structures a system (implementation *view*) as a set of multiple loosely coupled, independently deployable services
-- Service: standalone, independently deployable software component that implements some useful functionality
-- Business capability
-- List of microservice patterns:
+## List of microservice patterns
+- Application architecture patterns:
+  - Monolithic architecture (40)
+  - Microservice architecture (40)
 - Decomposition patterns:
   - Decompose by business capability (51)
   - Decompose by subdomain (54)
 - Messaging style patterns:
   - Messaging (85)
   - Remote procedure invocation (72)
 - Reliable communications patterns:
-        - Circuit breaker (78)
+  - Circuit breaker: RPC proxy.
+Functions:
+    - Track num of successful/failed requests
+    - If error rate exceeds some threshold, trip the circuit breaker -> further attempts fail immediately
+    - After a period, client can try again.
+Close the circuit if successful.
+    - 3 states: closed, half-open, open
 - Service discovery patterns:
   - 3rd party registration (85)
   - Client-side discovery (83)
   - Self-registration (82)
   - Server-side discovery (85)
 - Transactional messaging patterns:
-        - Polling publisher (98)
-        - Transaction log tailing (99)
-        - Transactional outbox (98)
+  - Transactional outbox: publish an event or message as part of a DB transaction by saving it in an outbox table in the DB
+  - Polling publisher: publish messages by pulling the outbox table
+  - Transaction log tailing: publish changes made to the DB by reading transaction logs of the outbox table
 - Data consistency patterns:
   - Saga (114)
 - Business logic design patterns:
   - Aggregate (150)
   - Domain event (160)
   - Domain model (150)
   - Event sourcing (184)
   - Transaction script (149)
 - Querying patterns:
   - API composition (223)
   - Command query responsibility segregation (228)
 - External API patterns:
   - API gateway (259)
   - Backends for frontends (265)
 - Testing patterns:
   - Consumer-driven contract test (302)
   - Consumer-side contract test (303)
   - Service component test (335)
 - Security patterns:
   - Access token (354)
 - Cross-cutting concerns patterns:
   - Externalized configuration (361)
   - Microservice chassis (379)
 - Observability patterns:
   - Application metrics (373)
   - Audit logging (377)
   - Distributed tracing (370)
   - Exception tracking (376)
   - Health check API (366)
   - Log aggregation (368)
 - Deployment patterns:
   - Deploy a service as a container (393)
   - Deploy a service as a VM (390)
   - Language-specific packaging format (387)
   - Service mesh (380)
   - Serverless deployment (416)
   - Sidecar (410)
 - Refactoring to microservices patterns:
   - Anti-corruption layer (447)
   - Strangler application (432)
+## Terms
+- Pattern: reusable solution to a problem that occur in a particular context
+- Microservice pattern language: collection of interrelated software architecture and design patterns for microservices
 - Software architecture: high level structure of a software, which consists of constituent parts & the dependencies between those parts
+- Monolithic architecture: archi style that structures a system (implementation *view*) as a single executable or deployable component
+- Microservice architecture: archi style that structures a system (implementation *view*) as a set of multiple loosely coupled, independently deployable services
+- Service: standalone, independently deployable software component that implements some useful functionality
+- Business capability: something that a business does in order to generate value (eg order management, item management, shipping...)
+- IDL: interface definition language
+- Service registry: database of network locations of an app's service instances
+- Message broker: an intermediary through which all messages flow (sender -> broker -> receiver)
+- Transactional messaging: publish messages as part of a transaction that updates the DB

 - Strangler app: new app consisting of microservices, developed by implementing new functionality as services and extracting services from the monolith